 It is the responsibility of the Director of Resources to advise the Council on policies and protocols in respect of the use and level of reserves that it should hold.
 This information is required to ensure that members are kept fully informed of the effects of their decisions on the reserves held by the Council.
-A revised set of policy guidelines and associated protocols is attached at Appendix E. One new reserve was approved to be established as at 31 March 2012 for Cremators.
+A revised set of policy guidelines and associated protocols is attached at Appendix E. One new reserve was approved to be established as at 31 March 2013 for Welfare Reform.

-Minimum levels of reserves were reviewed as part of the 2012/13 budget process and the risk assessment identified that minimum levels could be reduced form £3.8million to £2.6million
+Minimum levels of reserves were reviewed as part of the 2013/14 budget process and the risk assessment identified that minimum levels could be maintained at £2.6million

-Viewed against current projections, the Council's reserves are under significant pressures from 2012/13 onwards.
 The Council balances are set out in Appendix F. In order to maintain the financial stability of the Council, the fundamental principle on the use of Reserves and Balances is that they should not normally be used to fund recurring expenditure.
 Where they are, however, the usage should be explicitly stated, and steps taken to address the situation in following years.